 The political game between Turkey and the E.U. reflects the different policies on the relation between Turkey and the E.U. regarding the legalization of internal policies in Turkey.
 Alternative policies, representative of different games and symmetric, asymmetric, zero sum, non-zero sum, simultaneous or sequential transitions, articulate the different policies of Turkey in relation to Greece and the E.U.
 Thus, the migration issue becomes an advantageous field for Turkey in an attempt to increase its interests and performance in order to balance the inner contrasts after the political persecutions of public-opinion makers, such as teachers, journalists and politicians.
-Within the political game, the "legalization" of inner anti-democratic policies is realized in the name of religious correctness and political dynamics in relation to the formulated policies in the E.U.
+Within the political game, the "legalization" of inner antidemocratic policies is realized in the name of religious correctness and political dynamics in relation to the formulated policies in the E.U.
 This game of inner strategies regarding Greece could also include the policy of Turkey on Cyprus.
 National projections and monitoring on a micro and macro level of political over-determinations regulate a form of normality in Turkey in combination with the culture of the powerful player and the relation between past and present (Ottoman Empire) (Cagaptay, 2020).

-Discussion - Conclusion
+Discussion and Conclusion

-Themanagementoftheissuebythe E.U. benefited the development of a paradox, as well as a documented reality.
+The management of the issue by the E.U. benefited the development of a pan-European environment, challenging the fundamental principles of the western civilization.
+Such environment allowed representatives of xenophobic and racist views to occupy the public political space.
+These representatives were directly undermining the European construct.
+The extended willingness to redefine the political framework constituting the union forms a paradox, as well as a documented reality.
 The aforementioned, intensifies the concern for the future of the union, and restructures the discussion relating to the crisis of democracy.
 The challenge of migration, in conjunction with the economic crisis, formed triggering points for expressing reviewing trends, predicting an important challenge in the alteration process and in the further integration of the union itself.